 About Our Traps

 Bait traps are used to capture Lepidoptera attracted to fermenting fruit, faeces, and rotting meat.
-Our butterfly bait traps have a number of features designed to improve performance and ease of use.
+Our traps are based on the tried and tested Van Someren-Rydon style and take into account scientific research on effective trap design.
+They are lightweight and pack down to a slim size, and have a number of features designed to improve performance and ease of use.

-A 36cm (14") square landing platform made of easy to clean semi-rigid pvc is used for both sizes of trap.
-The bait or bait dish is placed on top of this.
-If preferred, using simple hand tools such as a jig-saw, you can simply cut a hole in the centre of the platform to accept a bait dish.
-The support cords attaching the main trap cylinder to the landing platform can be easily adjusted from 2cm (3/4") to up to 13cm (5") using sliding mini cord-locks, avoiding you having to struggle with strings and knots.
+A 36cm (14") landing platform made of easy to clean semi-rigid pvc is used for our traps.
+The gap between the cylinder and platform can be easily adjusted from 2cm (3/4") to up to 13cm (5") using sliding cord-locks, so you don't have to struggle with knots.

-The main netting cylinder is fully washable and is sewn with no internal projecting seams.
 Four hanging points provide secure positioning.
-The cylinder is fitted with a full length double-slider side zip, for easy access to the butterflies at any point, and for the removal of unwanted insects.
-A white netting top may help to encourage butterflies towards the upper end of the trap.
-The larger trap also features an integral cone, to minimise butterfly escape.
+The main netting cylinder is washable, with no internal projecting seams, and is fitted with a full length vertical entry double-slider side zip for easy access to the butterflies and for the removal of unwanted insects.
+A removable clear colourless PVC cover which protects the top section of the trap from rain is also available.

 A Simple Bait Recipe to Attract Butterflies: